andresguzco/andresguzco.github.io/about.md

 <ul>
     <li>MSc in Artificial Intelligence, University of Amsterdam, 2023 - 2025</li>
     <li>MPhil in Econometrics, Tinbergen Institute, 2023 - 2025</li>
-    <li>BSc in Econometrics & Economics, Vrije Universiteit Amsterdam, 2020 - 2023</li>
+    <li>BSc in Econometrics & Economics (Honours), Vrije Universiteit Amsterdam, 2020 - 2023</li>
     <li>BSc in Medicine and Surgery (MBBS), Universidad Autonoma de San Luis Potosi, 2016 - 2019</li>
 </ul>

 <h2>Experience</h2>

 <ul>
-    <li>Research Assistant at <a href="https://www.tinbergen.nl">Tinbergen Institute</a>, Amsterdam (2023-11-10 to present).
-Research on non-parametric forecasting of time-varying parameters of environmental variables using neural networks with Prof. Andre Lucas.</li>
-    <li>Research Assistant at <a href="https://www.tinbergen.nl">Tinbergen Institute</a>, Amsterdam (2023-11-15 to present).
-Working on causal inference with multi-layered random forests and mixture of experts models with Prof. Francisco Blasques and Prof. Siem Jan Koopman.</li>
+    <li>Research Assistant at <a href="https://www.tinbergen.nl">Tinbergen Institute</a>, Amsterdam (2023-11 to present).
+Research on the estimation of non-linear dynamics in spatiotemporal random processes using neural networks and Extended Kalman Filter, supervised by Prof. Andre Lucas.
+Currently working on two additional projects under the supervision of Prof. Francisco Blasques and Prof. Siem Jan Koopman: 1) Utilizing multimodal transformers for photovoltaic energy production estimation and forecasting.
+2) Developing a multi-layered random forest and mixture of experts model for enhanced causal inference.</li>
-    <li>Quantitative Analyst - Model Developer at <a href="https://ing.com/">ING</a>, Amsterdam (2022-09-01 to 2023-10-31).
-Developing models for pricing, hedging, funding, and impacting global balance sheet.</li>
+    <li>Model Developer at <a href="https://ing.com/">ING</a>, Amsterdam (2022-09 to 2023-10).
+Developing models for pricing, hedging, funding, and impacting the risk management framework of the bank.</li>
-    <li>Research Assistant at <a href="https://vu.nl/en/about-vu/faculties/school-of-business-and-economics/departments/econometrics-and-data-science">Vrije Universiteit Amsterdam</a>, Amsterdam (2022-10-01 to 2023-06-30).
-Research on statistical methods for forecasting and backcasting particle movements, Applied Spatial General Equilibrium Models, and analysis of commuting dynamics in The Netherlands.</li>
+    <li>Research Assistant at <a href="https://vu.nl/en/about-vu/faculties/school-of-business-and-economics/departments/econometrics-and-data-science">Vrije Universiteit Amsterdam</a>, Amsterdam (2022-10 to 2023-06).
+Research on statistical methods for forecasting and backcasting particle movements, Applied Spatial General Equilibrium Models, and commuting dynamics in The Netherlands.</li>
-    <li>Researcher at <a href="https://wearebit.com/">Bit</a>, Amsterdam (2022-06-01 to 2022-08-31).
-Research on deep neural networks, NLP, speech recognition, digital twins to solve client's needs.</li>
+    <li>Researcher at <a href="https://wearebit.com/">Bit</a>, Amsterdam (2022-06 to 2022-08).
+Research on neural networks, NLP, and digital twins to solve client's needs.</li>
-    <li>Medical Intern at <a href="https://www.medicina.uaslp.mx/">Universidad Autonoma de San Luis Potosi / Hospital Central</a>, San Luis Potosi (2018-08-15 to 2019-06-15).
+    <li>Medical Intern at <a href="https://www.medicina.uaslp.mx/">Universidad Autonoma de San Luis Potosi</a>, San Luis Potosi (2018-01 to 2019-06).
 Rotations through various medical departments.</li>
 </ul>

 <h2>Projects</h2>